 In payroll processing, there has always been a long interlude before employees receive their paychecks.
 This becomes even more difficult and unfortunate when employees are housed overseas.
 On top of all of this, extra fees and surcharges, as well as common system errors, exist for both the employer and employee.

 However, blockchain has the ability to provide an alternative method of liquidation for employees.
-With the decentralized, peer-to-peer (P2P) system of blockchain, employers can directly transfer checks to employees without the need for third parties.
+With the decentralized, peer-to-peer (P2P) system of blockchain, large-scale employers can directly transfer checks to employees without the need for third parties.
 Holistically, using blockchain will provide cost-efficient, secure, and effective financial interactions while counteracting the complications in payroll today.